Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Results and discussion

-We next consider the structural motifs that give rise to the TLS in the $a$-Si:H films.
-We identify two different structural regions: (i) high structural order regions, or network, containing very few H atoms, and (ii) lower structural order regions that give rise to defects and low density structures, including dangling bonds and nanovoids, where H atoms may cluster~\cite{Wu1996}.
-We propose, consistent with previous discussions of TLS in $a$-Si:H films, that TLS occur in the lower structural order regions, while sound waves are predominantly carried by the network.
-With increasing $T_{S}$, the sound velocity $v_{l}$ linearly increases (Table~\ref{table1}), suggesting that the network becomes more ordered with a stronger dependence on $T_{S}$ than for hydrogen free $a$-Si~\cite{Queen2013}.
-The atomic density $n_{at}$ is non-monotonic in growth temperature, with a maximum close to the crystal silicon density (5.0\,x\,10$^{22}$ atoms cm$^{-3}$) at 370 \degree C, and a strong reduction at both higher and lower $T_S$, despite the monotonic trend of sound velocity, indicating an increased amount of low density regions at both low and high $T_S$.
-That increase in turn leads to a higher amount of TLS ($n_0$ and $c_{ex}$ due to a distribution of $\Delta$) and two-level systems ($c_{Sch}$ due to a single $\Delta_0$).
-We suggest that lower density regions contain underconstrained Si atoms and H, which lead to TLS and Schottky anomaly.
-Most strikingly, as seen in Figure~\ref{figure3}, the presence of H causes high $n_{0}$ and $c_{ex}$, relative to $a$-Si, but these excess heat capacities are not proportional to the at.\% H (Table~\ref{table1}), and instead depend on the presence of both H and low density regions.
-Annealing leaves the sound velocity and atomic density unchanged but eliminates $c_{Sch}$, reduces $n_0$ and increases $c_{ex}$, although still leaving these larger than in $a$-Si.
-All of these effects are explained by the atomic mobility of H at the annealing temperature.
+We next consider the structural motifs that may give rise to the TLS in $a$-Si:H. Based on the nuclear magnetic resonance (NMR) work by Crandall~\cite{Wu1996}, we consider two different structural regions: (i) regions with high structural order regions, or network, containing very few H atoms, and (ii) lower structural order regions that give rise to defects and low density structures, including dangling bonds and nanovoids, where H atoms may cluster.
+We propose that TLS occur in the lower structural order regions, while sound waves are predominantly carried by the network.
+The sound velocity, $v_l$, linearly increases with growth temperature, showing a similar dependence as previously found for hydrogen free $a$-Si [see Fig.~\hyperref[figure3]{\ref*{figure3}(b)}], and suggesting that the network becomes more ordered (specifically, reduced bond angle disorder) with increasing growth temperature.
+By contrast, the atomic density, $n_{at}$, is non-monotonic in growth temperature, with a maximum at 370 \degree C and a strong reduction at both higher and lower $\textrm{T}_\textrm{S}$, indicating an increased amount of low density regions at both low and high $\textrm{T}_\textrm{S}$.
+That increased amount of low density regions in turn leads to a higher amount of TLS ($n_0$ and $c_{ex}$) as well as the traditional two-level systems ($c_{Sch}$, associated with a single $\Delta_0$).
+We suggest that lower density regions contain underconstrained Si atoms and H, which lead to TLS and to the Schottky anomaly.
+Most strikingly, as seen in Fig.~\ref{figure3}, the presence of H causes high $n_0$ and $c_{ex}$, relative to $a$-Si, but these excess heat capacities are not proportional to the at.\% H (Table~\ref{table1}), and instead depend on the presence of both H and low density regions.
+Annealing redistributes H which leaves the sound velocity and atomic density unchanged but eliminates $c_{Sch}$, reduces $n_0$ and increases $c_{ex}$, although still leaving these larger than in $a$-Si.